 The Charlotte Hornets had a strong team in the '90s.
 Alonzo Mourning, Larry Johnson, and Muggsy Bogues always put the team in a position to contend but once again, they had to go through some legendary squads from the Knicks, Pistons, Celtics, or Bulls.

 Now, the Michael Jordan-owned Hornets are constantly near the bottom of the standings.
 They just can't seem to catch a break and aren't an attractive destination for free agents.
-They won't make the list of NBA champions any time soon.
+Then again, a generational player like LaMelo Ball could change that pretty soon.

 New Orleans Pelicans